aiqc/AIQC/docs/pages/explainer.rst

   </br>
   <p class="explain">
     However, neurons only forward information if certain conditions are met.
-    As the neuron receives incoming signals, it builds up an electrically charged chemical concentration (aka <i>action potential</i>) inside its cell membrane ⚡
+    As the neuron receives incoming signals, it builds up an electrically charged chemical concentration (aka <i>action potential</i>) inside its cell membrane.
 When this concentration exceeds a certain threshold, it fires a <i>spike</i>.
   </p>

 |